OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

  The sensor array can detect when the car is off-center:
  ![offcenter](offcenter.jpg)

  -The IR sensors are Everlight ITR9909 Opto Interrupter sensors.
 Each device consists of an infrared LED (typically gallium-aluminum-arsenide structure) and an NPN (therefore typically silicon structure) phototransistor, along the same optical axis.
-Running at 50mA each device will dissipate typically 75mW of power (hmmm....
-P=E*I, thus 5 volts (?dropped down...
-I did not measure...but can perhaps later) * 50mA = 250mW actually but 75mW taken from the spec sheet -- perhaps it is what the LED itself and not associated resistors and phototransistor, etc, dissipate) with an output at about 940nm (infrared is radiation with a wavelength between 780nm to 1mm (which is 1,000,000nm).
+Spec sheet gives 50mA current and 75mW power dissipation but these are maximums -- probably running at much lower currents (hmmm....
+P=E*I, thus 5 volts * 50mA = 250mW actually  -- perhaps 75mW maximum is what the LED itself and not associated resistors and phototransistor, etc,can dissipate) with an output at about 940nm (infrared is radiation with a wavelength between 780nm to 1mm (which is 1,000,000nm).
 (IRA 780--1400nm -- penetrates skin and eye -- high power/long exposure can damage the retina -- there are actually guidelines on exposures of humans to laser radiation between 180nm and 1000um; IRB 1.4um - 3um; IRC 'far IR' 3um-1000um -- superficial absorption by skin).
  -Why use IR sensors?
 Because there is visible light all around us that will interfere with the sensor detection.
 (Yes, of course there is is IR light from the sun, so the robotic car will obviously work better indoors than outside in the sun when it is using this sensor array.)
 (Of interest, Tesla is using only visible light from cameras, as opposed to radar and LIDAR signals that other car manufacturers are using, for autonomous driving, on the basis that humans deal with visible light, so the car autonomous driving system should deal with visible light as well.)

 -(I know.... more than anyone wants to know about a cheap, relatively simple IR sensor :)